-Safe yoga postures, breath work and meditation are practiced to prepare you for birthing a child and to experience quick recovery from pregnancy.
+Safe yoga postures, breathwork and meditation are practiced to prepare you for birthing, and to help you experience quick recovery from pregnancy.
 Nurture yourself and mindfully connect with your baby during this precious time in your life.
-This well balanced yoga flow will relieve stress and expand your awareness, while improving strength and flexibility.
+This well balanced yoga class will relieve stress and expand your awareness, while improving strength and flexibility.
 No previous yoga experience necessary.

 Restorative yoga takes the best of the traditional Hatha yoga practice and modifies it in a way that makes it more accessible to anyone in any stage of physical fitness.
 With the use of yoga props and supports, the body has the chance to explore and experience the benefits of yoga.
 For those students who perhaps have been intimidated about yoga before, feeling that they were just not ‘flexible’ enough, have a new opportunity to work where they can learn to stretch passively and yet deeply in the context of restoring their bodies.
 This style of practice also greatly benefits those with an active lifestyle allowing the body to begin to ‘let go’.